elgc/elgc_portfolio/README.md

 The data consists of 594783 entries with three columns: Date of purchase, Client number, and Sale value from a company that offers delivery services.

 **Cluster analysis** is a statistical method used to group similar objects into respective categories.
 It is also known as segmentation analysis, taxonomy analysis, or clustering.
-When these groups are clearly defined, a marketing team can target clusters of customers with cluster with tailored, targeted strategies.
+When these groups are clearly defined, a marketing team can target customers with tailored strategies.

 ![](/Images/NoClusters.png)
 ![](/Images/Cluster1.png)